 Qualcomm’s Snapdragon 778G Chipset features

-Coming to the specs of the Snapdragon 778G processor, we get one Cortex A78-based Kryo 670 Prime core clocked at 2.4 GHz, three Cortex-A78 cores clocked at 2.2 GHz, and four Cortex-A55 cores clocked at 1.95 GHz.
-The Snapdragon processors that have G with their model numbers are processors that are geared towards mobile gaming.
+Coming to the specs of the Snapdragon 778G processor, we get one Cortex A78-based Kryo 670 Prime core clocked at 2.4 GHz and three Cortex-A78 cores clocked at 2.2 GHz, and four Cortex-A55 cores clocked at 1.95 GHz.
+The Snapdragon processors that have G with their model numbers are processors that are geared toward mobile gaming.
 They support Snapdragon’s Elite Gaming suit.
 In the Snapdragon 778G, we get the Adreno 642L as the GPU.
 It allows support for Vulkan 1.1, OpenGL 3S 3.1, OpenCL 2.0 FP, HDR10+, and HDR10.
 There is also support for a 144Hz high refresh rate for Full HD resolution displays, 10-bit colours, and Rec2020 colour gamut.

 As the AI engine inside the Qualcomm Snapdragon 778G, we have the Hexagon 770 DSP that promises 12 TOPs of combined AI performance.
 We have the triple Spectra 570 ISP for handling the optics that support a 192MP single camera feed with shutter lag and a 25MP triple camera feed.
 This is a 5G capable device as it houses the Snapdragon X53 5G modem-RF system that can hit peak download speeds of up to 3.3Gbps.
 We see support for both mmWave and sub-6 GHz 5G spectrums.
 Wireless connectivity features support include Wi-Fi 6E, Bluetooth 5.2, NFC, and dual-frequency GPS.
 And wireless connectivity feature support includes USB 3.1 and USB-C.